arielf/a-picture-worth/README.md

 #### Now, what if someone messed with our data?

-Let's continue with another, related, exercise.
+We continue with another, related, exercise.

-Let's switch some pixels:
-change the z-value (3rd column) of just 5 (out of over 5,000) points to some value taken from somewhere else in the data-set.
+Let's change the z-value (3rd column) of just 5 (out of over 5,000) points to a value taken from somewhere else in the data-set.

-It would be extremely hard to notice this small change by looking at the numbers directly.
+It would be extremely hard to notice this small change by looking at the raw numbers.

 But in the picture, the small messing-up with the data *stands-out immediately*.